simgrid/simgrid/docs/source/Introduction.rst

 Using SimGrid in practice
 -------------------------

-SimGrid is versatile and can be used in many ways, but the most typical setup is to specify your algorithm as a C++ or Python program using our API, along with one of the provided XML platform files as shown in the **first tutorial** on :ref:`usecase_simalgo`.
+SimGrid is versatile and can be used in many ways, but the most typical setup is to specify your algorithm as a C++, Java or Python program using our API, along with one of the provided XML platform files as shown in the **first tutorial** on :ref:`usecase_simalgo`.
 If your application is already written in MPI, then you are in luck because SimGrid comes with MPI support, as explained in our **second tutorial** on :ref:`usecase_smpi`.
 The **third tutorial** is on